openstax/output-producer-service/docs/qa/setup_local_qa_cops_test.rst

 .. code-block:: bash

-   fly -t local-pipeline-stuff set-pipeline -p pdf-producer -c pipeline.yml
+   fly -t local set-pipeline -p pdf-producer -c pipeline.yml where 'local' is an example naming and can be changed

 and if needed, run:

 .. code-block:: bash

-   fly -t local-pipeline-stuff unpause-pipeline -p pdf-producer
+   fly -t local unpause-pipeline -p pdf-producer

 6. if pipeline does not work, run:

 .. code-block:: bash

-   fly -t local-pipeline-stuff destroy-pipeline -p pdf-producer
+   fly -t local destroy-pipeline -p pdf-producer

 and then run:

 .. code-block:: bash

-   fly -t local-pipeline-stuff set-pipeline -p pdf-producer -c pipeline.yml
+   fly -t local set-pipeline -p pdf-producer -c pipeline.yml